kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 The in-place pod restart will be implemented in the kubelet as a state machine based on the PodCondition mentioned above.
 If the PodRestartInPlace condition is true, then the pod is in the Termination Phase.
 Otherwise, it is considered the Startup Phase (which is the same as pod regular startup).

-When a `RestartPod` rule is triggered, the kubelet will set the PodCondition `PodRestartInPlace=True`.
+When a `RestartAllContainers` rule is triggered, the kubelet will set the PodCondition `PodRestartInPlace=True`.
 In this state, the kubelet's only goal is to kill and remove all of the pod's containers.
 This process is similar to a normal pod shutdown but skips tearing down the sandbox.
 The container statuses from the previous run are preserved for history.

 Once the kubelet verifies that all containers are removed, it transitions to startup phase by setting the PodCondition `PodRestartInPlace=False`.
 In this state, the kubelet's goal is to start the pod from the beginning, preserving the existing sandbox.
 This is the same as a normal pod startup sequence.

 #### Kubelet Restarts

 If kubelet restarted in the Termination Phase, because the PodCondition is preserved on the API server, kubelet could continue the cleanup.
-- If the kubelet did not preserve pod condition, it could also infer from the container statuses from the CRI that a RestartPod action is triggered.
+- If the kubelet did not preserve pod condition, it could also infer from the container statuses from the CRI that a RestartAllContainers action is triggered.

 If kubelet restarted in the Startup Phase, it proceeds normally as today by synchronizing all pods.
 From kubelet’s perspective, the pod just got created and assigned.